649000/todo-rest-api/README.md

 These lambda functions were written in vanilla Java.
 Some of these functions are tedious and verbose.
 As a Spring framework developer, I appreciate what the Spring framework does by creating common classes or simplifying common patterns through the use of annotations.

-The other challenge faced was that Java is not a popular language in. lambda and AWS CDK.
+The other challenge faced was that Java is not a popular language when it comes to lambda and AWS CDK.
 Finding resources or guides was challenging but the AWS guides were well-written and sufficient.

 Reason for choosing AWS amongst other cloud providers was to aid my learning for my AWS certifications.